Keyfactor/adoption-and-enablement-examples/Ansible/roles/windows_universal_orchestrator/README.md

 Remotely manage certificate stores across all IIS servers, F5 and Netscaler devices, FTP-capable devices, and Amazon Web Services (AWS) resources by deploying the agentless Keyfactor Universal Orchestrator.
 The Keyfactor Windows Orchestrator uses discovery to locate all certificates and imports them into Keyfactor Command allowing for a centrally managed platform for continuous monitoring, auditing, and maintenance of certificate lifecycles.

 Interested in Learning More?
-Check out [Keyfactor's Website](https://www.keyfactor.com/)
+Check out [Keyfactors Website](https://www.keyfactor.com/)

 ***